StammerTalk/website/_pages/projects.md

 #### AISHELL-Stammertalk Mandarin stuttered speech dataset

-StammerTalk is leading the research project to create the first Mandarin stuttered speech dataset, AISHELL-Stammertalk.
+GCAA is leading the research project to create the first Mandarin stuttered speech dataset, AISHELL-Stammertalk.
 We believe this dataset will significantly advance research and development in Mandarin stuttered speech technologies, such as Automatic Speech Recognition (ASR) and Stuttering Event Detection (SED), as well as contribute to speech pathology research.

 We work closely with [AISHELL](https://aishelltech.com/){:target="_blank"} and [AImpower.org](https://aimpower.org/){:target="_blank"} to ensure the ethical and compliant collection of data.
 Our goal is to provide high-quality, well-annotated data suitable for various research topics.